triggermesh/docs/docs/guides/kong-ingress.md

 EOF
 ```

+!!! tip "Kubernetes namespace"
     Note that the annotation `konghq.com/plugins` is not added to the Service definition itself but to the `spec.template.metadata.annotations`.

 Let's make the request again: